ricmua/ros_force_dimension/doc/markdown/ros.md

 [avoid "reinventing the wheel"][why_ros].

-This package provides an interface between ROS and the Force Dimension SDK, so that applications that use Force Dimension haptic devices can leverage the many advantages of ROS.
+This package provides an interface between ROS and the Force Dimension SDK, so that applications involving Force Dimension haptic devices can leverage the many advantages of ROS.
 It is our hope that this will accelerate the process of developing haptics applications.